href="https://use.typekit.net/nzx7mwq.css">

 Open registration workshops are offered in community centers, libraries, or continuing education programs.

-Sign up to our email list to be invited.
+Sign up to be invited.

 Workplaces and school trainings: Teach students and staff, clients and practitioners, help your employees alleviate burnout, increase team collaboration, and support first responders like cops, fire fighters, nurses and social workers who face trauma and disaster.
 Contact us to plan tailored workshops.

 Family Workshops: parents and/or grandparents invite us into their home.
-We start with a meal in which we shares the principles of the method and explore the sense of taste.
+We start with a meal in which we share the principles of the method and explore the sense of taste.
 Then we practice and play with other skills and senses.
 We absolutely adore family workshops!
 Click here to explore.

 Lectures and keynote speeches: